Tdgrovers/Batch-Adventure/README.md

 # Batch-Adventure
 A Batch Game From Tdgrovers

-Download Link Is In code
+The download Link Is In The Code
 (above)

 Android Version Is In Releases
-(Expririmental)
+(Experimental)